jonathansayer/list_of_english_numbers/README.md

 My approach involves returning a value if it fits certain criteria.
 There is some recursion in there to aid with the converting of the larger numbers.

-There is a way to solve this problem which involves a recursion,determining a prefix, and reducing the number with each recursion until you get to zero.
+There is a way to solve this problem which involves a recursion which reduces the number with each recursion until you get to zero, whilst also determining a prefix.
 This method is more agile and can be used for nearly any number.
 But for the number range I am dealing with, the current service works fine.